What is a birth center?

 To start care at the beginning of your pregnancy

 The first step to starting care with us is to sign up for an orientation session.
-In this virtual information session, you will learn about the care we provide.
-There is no cost for an orientation and we offer them twice a month.
+In this information session you will learn about the care we provide.
+There is no cost for an orientation and we offer them a few times a month.
 If you decide to sign up for care after the orientation, we will book you for your initial prenatal visit.
+We offer options of either a virtual orientation session or an in-person orientation session with each session clearly labeled as to if it is virtual or in-person.

 To transfer into our care during pregnancy